JAstbury/Free-Cakes-For-Kids/README.md

-# JAstbury.github.io
-Free Cakes for Kids Website

 # Free Cakes for Kids #

-Final project for beginners Code First: Girls course.
+Final project for beginners HTML and CSS Code First: Girls course Dec 2015.

 Group project with Chra Hamid and Janet Pang.